A topic from the subject of Inorganic Chemistry in Chemistry.

 Safety Precautions:

-• Always conduct the experiment in a well-ventilated area or fume hood due to the toxic nature of chlorine gas.
+• Always conduct this experiment in a well-ventilated fume hood due to the toxic and irritating nature of chlorine gas.

-• Wear appropriate safety gear, including safety goggles, gloves, and a lab coat, to protect yourself from exposure to chlorine gas.
+• Wear appropriate safety gear, including safety goggles, gloves, and a lab coat.

-• Dispose of chemicals and waste properly according to your institution\'s guidelines.
+• Dispose of all chemicals and waste properly according to your institution's guidelines.

 Share on: